Home Conversion Tracking How to Create a Postback URL in Affiliate Marketing. What It Is & How It Works?

 In affiliate marketing, Postback URLs and Backlinks are often considered advanced tools.
 We at Adsterra strongly object to this point of view.
 Prompt and informative tracking is something that should be an initial part of any affiliate marketing activity, whether it is a short-term, one-GEO campaign or a multi-GEO promo strategy.

-Both beginner and pro affiliates should have a clear picture of measuring their efforts’ efficiency and assessing traffic sources.
+Both beginner and pro affiliates should have a clear picture of measuring their efforts’ efficiency and assessing traffic sources, when working with affiliate programs.
 An excellent topic for a tutorial, isn’t it?
 This time we are going to puzzle out some common difficulties related to understanding how Postback URLs’ and Backlinks work.
+A firm step towards data driven decisions.

 The A to Z Postback URL setup

-A practical guide on how to set up a postback URL and connect Adsterra, a tracking system, and an affiliate network.
+A practical guide on how to set up a postback URL and connect Adsterra, a postback URL tracking system, and an affiliate network.

 What is a Postback URL in affiliate marketing?

-Postback URLs are URLs through which the affiliate network or program sends data about conversions to the tracker, and it, in turn, sends it to the traffic source.
+Postback URLs are URLs through which the affiliate network or affiliate program passes conversion data to the tracker, and it, in turn, sends it to the traffic source.

 Through URL Postback parameters, the affiliate network informs the affiliate marketer about the completed conversion.
 In turn, a tracker, by activating the URL Postback of the traffic source, reports about this event.

-Generally, you can track conversions in two ways:
+Generally, you can track conversion data in two ways:

 • using Postback URLs;